James Ayatse: Emergence and coronation as Tor Tiv V

 After being vice chancellor of the Federal University, Dutsin-Ma, Ayatse was elected on Tuesday, 20 December 2016, in a keen contest with three other contenders.
 He polled 39 votes out of the possible 46 to defeat fellow contestants –Daniel Saror, a former vice chancellor of Ahmadu Bello University; Zaria who scored three votes; Benedict Shinku, who also got three votes; and Andrew Wombo, a lawyer who scored one vote.
 Ayatse was crowned as Tor Tiv V on 4 March 2017.
 Governor Samuel Ortom of Benue State presented him with Staff of Office.

 Controversy

-On 12 July 2016, the incumbent vice chancellor of the Federal University, Dutsin-Ma, Haruna Kaita ordered a probe of recruitments, payments and admissions under his predecessor, Ayatse stating that the decision to set up the committee was sequel to petitions received from the public against the pioneer vice chancellor of the university:
+On 12 July 2016, the incumbent vice chancellor of the Federal University, Dutsin-Ma, (FUDMA), Haruna Kaita, ordered a probe of recruitments, payments and admissions under his predecessor, Ayatse, stating that the decision to set up the committee was sequel to petitions received from the public against the pioneer vice chancellor of the university.

-"My intention is to draw a margin on what happened in the past.
-However, I received several petitions from within and outside the University community on staff appointments, underpayments of Staff and admissions during the tenure of my predecessor.
-So I decided to set up audit committee to look into the issues raised and find out whether due processes were followed or not before we take further decision...
-I've been in public life in the two places I served in the universities and I want to say, of a truth, that public life is open to people saying a lot of things; all kinds of allegations come up.
-But I want to say that there has never been any proven allegation against me in my public life and I’ve never had any anti-graft body taking me to court because of any allegations against me.
-I’m also aware that some people who want to assassinate my character are publishing that I have issues with ICPC but, as I speak, I've never received any invitation from ICPC."
+However, the white paper on the report of the visitation panel into the affairs of the Federal University, Dutsin-Ma (2011-2015) concluded that the university, had made substantial progress between 2011 and 2015, particularly considering that it was a newly established university, It stated that FUDMA was ahead of the other new federal universities established in 2011 in infrastructural and academic development as of December 2015.
+The report stated that the university's projects were completed and relevant to teaching, research and learning, while funds received were “judiciously and frugally applied.”